ramzialhaddad/Terminal-CRT-Effect/README.md

 # How it works

 It is super simple all you need is a 2 Dimensional Array with values of 0 or 1 inside them and call the function with the array passed inside it.
-I've made example messages and even a simple shape.
+I've made some examples in the code and even a simple shape along side a blank 10x10 "pixel" 2d array which you can make your own stuff from.

 So it loops through the 2d array given and draws each "pixel" one by one, simulating a real CRT with an electron beam